GitGinocchio/WeatherPredictionWithGithubActions/README.md

 ## Key Features

-- **Automated Data Collection**: A GitHub Action periodically collects weather data from the [wttr.in](https://github.com/chubin/wttr.in) api and stores it in the `data` branch of this repository.v
+- **Automated Data Collection**: A GitHub Action periodically collects weather data from the [wttr.in](https://github.com/chubin/wttr.in) api and stores it in the `data` branch of this repository.
 - **AI-based Weather Forecasting**: The collected data is used to train a machine learning model, which predicts future weather conditions.
 - **Organized Data Management**: The `main` branch contains the core code, while the `data` branch stores all the weather data, keeping the repository clean and efficient.
 - **Customizable Workflow**: The project is designed to be flexible and easily customizable to suit different weather APIs, data analysis methods, and machine learning models.

 ## How It Works

 ### GitHub Actions Workflow
 1. **Data Collection**: The [`action.yml`](.github/workflows/collect_weather_data.yml) is triggered every one hour.
 It performs the following steps:

     - Checks out the main branch to run the Python script for collecting weather data.
     - Checks out the data branch to store the collected data.
-    - Commits and pushes the new data to the data branch.
+    - Commits and pushes the updated database to the data branch.
-2. **Data Analysis and Forecasting**: `still in development...`
+2. **Data Analysis and Forecasting**:

+    `still in development...`
     <!-- An optional GitHub Action (examine-data.yml) can be set up to analyze the data and generate weather forecasts based on the collected data. -->

-## Next Features

-1. **Garbage Collector**: A procedure for evaluating data after it has been collected, to avoid data duplications
+3. **Forecasting Website**: a static website for weather forecasts using GitHub Pages

+    `still in development...`

 ## Repository Structure